amirpouyan-haghighat/Pipeline-Templates/docs/terraform-pipeline.md

 2. Install Terraform via `hashicorp/setup-terraform@v2`.
 3. Run `terraform fmt -check` to enforce formatting.
 4. Run `terraform init` (optionally with backend config).
-5. Run `terraform plan -no-color`, capture the log, and upload it as an artifact.
+5. Run `terraform plan `, capture the log, and upload it as an artifact.
 6. If a PR number is supplied, comment the tail of the plan directly on the PR.
 7. When `run_apply` is true, repeat init/plan and execute `terraform apply -auto-approve` behind an environment gate.